Meketh/decentraland-dummy-token-challenge/README.md

 ## Setup

 1. Run `npm install`

+2. Run `npm start` to start the app
-2. Run `npm run e2e` to run the e2e tests
+3. Run `npm run e2e:test` to run the e2e tests

+or

-3. Run `npm start` to start the app
+2. Run `npm run e2e` to run the e2e tests as standalone processes

 ## WHY ?!